-Business: Hub Group, Inc. and its subsidiaries (the "Company") provide intermodal transportation services utilizing third party arrangements with railroads and drayage companies.
+BUSINESS: Hub Group, Inc. and its subsidiaries (the "Company") provide intermodal transportation services utilizing primarily third party arrangements with railroads and drayage companies.
 The Company also arranges for transportation of freight by truck and performs logistics services.

-Principles of Consolidation: The consolidated financial statements include the accounts of Hub Group, Inc. and all entities in which the Company has more than a 50% equity ownership or otherwise exercises unilateral control.
+PRINCIPLES OF CONSOLIDATION: The consolidated financial statements include the accounts of Hub Group, Inc. and all entities in which the Company has more than a 50% equity ownership or otherwise exercises unilateral control.
 All significant intercompany balances and transactions have been eliminated.

-Cash and cash equivalents: The Company considers as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-Checks outstanding, net, of approximately \$6,425,000 and \$1,548,000 at December 31, 1997 and 1996, respectively, are included in accounts payable.
+CASH AND CASH EQUIVALENTS: The Company considers as cash equivalents all highly liquid instruments with an original maturity of three months or less.
+Checks outstanding, net, of approximately \$1,482,000 and \$6,425,000 at December 31, 1998 and 1997, respectively, are included in accounts payable.

-Receivables: The Company's reserve for uncollectible accounts receivable was approximately \$303,000 and \$405,000 at December 31, 1997, and 1996, respectively.
+RECEIVABLES: The Company's reserve for uncollectible accounts receivable was approximately \$691,000 and \$303,000 at December 31, 1998, and 1997, respectively.

-Property and Equipment: Property and equipment are stated at cost.
-Depreciation of property and equipment is computed using the straight-line and various accelerated methods at rates adequate to depreciate the cost of applicable assets over their expected useful lives: buildings and improvements 15 to 40 years; leasehold improvements the shorter of useful life or lease term; computer equipment and software 3 to 5 years; furniture and equipment 3 to 10 years; and transportation equipment and automobiles 3 to 12 years.
+PROPERTY AND EQUIPMENT: Property and equipment are stated at cost.
+Depreciation of property and equipment is computed using the straight-line and various accelerated methods at rates adequate to depreciate the cost of applicable assets over their expected useful lives: buildings and improvements, 15 to 40 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, 3 to 5 years; furniture and equipment, 3 to 10 years; and transportation equipment and automobiles, 3 to 12 years.
 Direct costs related to internally developed software projects are capitalized and amortized over the expected useful life on a straight-line basis not to exceed five years, commencing when the asset is placed into service.
 Maintenance and repairs are charged to operations as incurred and major improvements are capitalized.
 The cost of assets retired or otherwise disposed of and the accumulated depreciation thereon are removed from the accounts with any gain or loss realized upon sale or disposal charged or credited to operations.

-Goodwill: Goodwill is amortized on the straight-line method over 40 years.
+GOODWILL: Goodwill is amortized on the straight-line method over 40 years.
 On an ongoing basis, the Company estimates the future undiscounted cash flows before interest of the operating units to which goodwill relates in order to evaluate impairment.
 If impairment exists, the carrying amount of the goodwill is reduced by the estimated shortfall of cash flows.
 The Company has not experienced any impairment of goodwill.
-Accumulated goodwill amortization was \$2,050,000 and \$525,000 as of December 31, 1997 and 1996, respectively.
+Accumulated goodwill amortization was \$4,963,000 and \$2,050,000 as of December 31, 1998 and 1997, respectively.

-Concentration of Credit Risk: The Company's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and trade accounts receivable.
+CONCENTRATION OF CREDIT RISK: The Company's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Company places its cash and temporary investments with high quality financial institutions.
 At times, such investments may be in excess of the FDIC insurance limit.
 Temporary investments are valued at the lower of cost or market and at the balance sheet dates approximate fair market value.
 The Company primarily serves customers located throughout the United States with no significant concentration in any one region.
-No one customer accounted for more than 10% of revenue in 1996 and 1997.
-One customer in the food industry accounted for approximately 30% of revenue in 1995.
-Another customer in the consumer household products industry accounted for 11.2% of revenue in 1995.
+No one customer accounted for more than 10% of revenue in 1996, 1997 or 1998.
 The Company reviews a customer's credit history before extending credit.
 In addition, the Company routinely assesses the financial strength of its customers and, as a consequence, believes that its trade accounts receivable risk is limited.

-Revenue Recognition: Revenue represents sales of services to customers.
+REVENUE RECOGNITION: Revenue represents sales of services to customers.
 Revenue is recognized based on relative transit time.